What are groups?

 GroupLink is an event (usually 90-120 minutes) where people meet and connect to join a group.
 GroupLink is held twice a year (usually in January and September).

-That’s okay!
-Each group at Rush Creek is full of people who, spiritually speaking, are not there yet either.
+Each group at Rush Creek is full of people who are at different levels spiritually.
 We gather as groups on a regular basis because we believe that we can grow in our faith faster if we’re together than on our own.
 Everyone has a voice in groups and everyone can find a place to belong in community.
-We’re not there yet but together we’re on our way.
+We’re not there yet, but together we’re on our way.

-What is the expected life span for a Group?
+What is the expected lifespan of a group?

-What is the optimal size for a Group?
+What is the optimal size of a group?

 We strongly encourage groups to consist of no less than 4 people and no more than 14 people.
 As the group approaches 14 people, leaders will need to discuss ‘birthing’ a new group in order to continue to fulfill the vision of Rush Creek.
 Groups in this situation will be guided through this process by their Coach.